Lampropholis delicata: Diet and foraging behavior

 Lampropholis delicata can be classified as diurnal, terrestrial, arthropod feeders, and they consume a wide range of prey.
 An in depth analysis of L. delicata gut samples—taken from their foregut, hindgut, and stomach—reveals the wide variety of prey taxa and size classes incorporated into their diets.
 These gut samples are taken from L. delicata that reside in the Mumbulla State Forest, a region with a vast history of fires and logging.
 As a result of intense fires, several canopies and ground vegetation have ceased to sustain the lizard population, resulting in a primarily carnivorous diet.
 L. delicata primarily consumes spiders, insects, snails, and crustaceans.
 Gut analysis after a major fire in 1980 reveals that these lizards ate limited amounts of invertebrates, and they had a preference for bees, wasps, and springtails over beetles, termites, and ants relative to their related species L. guichenoti, which also reside in the Mumbulla State Forest.

-L. delicata are characterized as general feeders, and their prey can be described as aerial and arboreal (ie. bugs, beetles), slow-moving (ie. larvae), concentrated (ie. termites, ants), concealed (ie. crickets, cockroaches), and active (ie. spiders).
-These lizards demonstrate foraging behavior and employ “active foraging” and “sit-and-wait” strategies to capture their prey.
+L. delicata are characterized as general feeders, and their prey can be described as aerial and arboreal (i.e. bugs, beetles), slow-moving (i.e. larvae), concentrated (i.e. termites, ants), concealed (i.e. crickets, cockroaches), and active (i.e. spiders).
+These lizards demonstrate foraging behavior and employ "active foraging" and "sit-and-wait" strategies to capture their prey.
 Because their environment is prone to fires and droughts, L. delicata have adapted flexibility into their foraging ecology.
 They practice opportunistic foraging in that they consume a wide variety of prey and adapt to whatever food becomes available, rather than following a foraging pattern and consuming similar prey.
 As a result of droughts, arthropods become less abundant; however, L. delicata are not dependent on resident invertebrates, like those that reside in litters, and instead forage after a broader range of insects spanning both aerial-arboreal invertebrates and ground-dwelling invertebrates.